omkarcloud/dentalkart-scraper/README.md

 ## 🤔 Questions

+### ❓ Can I Interrupt the Scrape While It's Running?
+Yes, you can.
+The scraper will resume from where it left off if you interrupt the process.

 ### ❓ I don't have Python, or I'm facing errors when setting up the scraper on my PC.
 How to solve it?

 You can easily run the scraper in Gitpod, a browser-based development environment.
 Set it up in just 5 minutes by following these steps: